-AMY GOODMAN: Michael Moore’s campaign to overhaul the nation’s health care has officially begun.
-On Tuesday, the Academy Award-winning filmmaker joined 1,000 members of the California Nurses Association in a rally outside the California State House, to secure guaranteed health care for all in this country.
+AMY GOODMAN: Michael Moore’s campaign to overhaul the nation’s healthcare system has officially begun.
+On Tuesday, the Academy Award-winning filmmaker joined 1,000 members of the California Nurses Association in a rally outside the California State House to secure guaranteed healthcare for all in this country.
 Michael Moore also testified at an unofficial legislative briefing inside the State House.
-The organizing coincides with the upcoming release of his new documentary on the nation’s health care system called "Sicko".
-In a moment we will hear Michael Moore in his own words, but first a few scenes from the movie.
+The organizing coincides with the upcoming release of his new documentary on the nation’s healthcare system called Sicko.
+In a moment, we’ll hear Michael Moore in his own words, but first a few scenes from the movie.

 NARRATOR: When Michael Moore decided to make a movie on the healthcare industry, top-level executives were on the defensive.
 What were they hiding?